geopathdev/api_example_docs/Inventory API 2.1/Different Plan Lengths.md

-##Use Case: Obtaining measures for a set of units with different dates
+## Use Case: Obtaining measures for a set of units with different dates
 #### These example use the `/measures/summary` endpoint to combine audience segments, markets, inventory and time to get measures

-######Call:
+###### Call:
 _These 3 calls are taking the same batch of 5 Bulletins and getting the Hispanic 18+ measures for a 1,2, & 4 week period in the New York CBSA with 3 minimum frequency.
-These are seperated out because you cannot have the same inventory returned for overlapping dates in a single call.
+These are separated out because you cannot have the same inventory returned for overlapping dates in a single call.
 ```json
 {
     "base_segment": "2032",